deluan/auto-environments/README.md

 You will also have to create a hosted zone in [Route 53](http://aws.amazon.com/route53) for the domain that these instances will be accessible from and configure the name servers for your domain accordingly.
 Ansible will handle adding an A record for each instance.

+Note: this project requires features present only in Ansible version 1.4 and later

 Installation
 ====
 Add the auto-environment gem to your Gemfile: